 Eric Krell: Excellent.
 Tell me what else you learned from the research.

 Eric Christian: It’s very telling.
 In the past three years, implementations of tax software that are on-premise have gone from 57% to 10%.
 Where did they go?
 They went to the cloud.
 Cloud implementations went from 30% to 48%.
 That’s a huge shift.
-And what we learned is that they moved for a very clear reasons: support costs and faster updates.
+And what we learned is that they moved for very clear reasons: support costs and faster updates.
 Why support cost?
 That is really a common trend in IT.
-Many, many IT organizations have been trying to reduce costs, and they can do that by going to the cloud with lots of different software applications.
+Many, many IT organisations have been trying to reduce costs, and they can do that by going to the cloud with lots of different software applications.
 And tax does not get a pass on that one.
-It’s just simply the way of IT organizations for the past several years.
+It’s just simply the way of IT organisations for the past several years.

 The other [reason] is faster updates.
-I talked a little bit about how tax rules change regularly, and you need to be able to quickly adopt them.
-This is one of the reasons why they moved to the cloud because they can rely on a third-party organization to perform that update for them.
+I talked a little bit about how tax rules change regularly and you need to be able to quickly adopt them.
+This is one of the reasons why they moved to the cloud because they can rely on a third-party organisation to perform that update for them.
 That’s why they moved.
 But now that they’ve moved, 83% say that without internet connectivity, their tax software doesn’t operate correctly.
 That’s very telling.
 They also worry about security and overall lack of control at the check-out process.
 That’s also huge and very telling about what we’re doing here.
 When asked why they’re interested, the on-premise group said they, again, want reduced support cost and faster updates, while the cloud group said, “We want to reduce reliance on the internet, improve security and control.”
 This Forrester survey was very eye-opening for us.

 Eric Krell: What else should IT teams keep in mind about this type of tax solution?
 For example, is there anything they should ask of their tax colleagues prior to implementing O Series Edge or a similar solution?